Nocheto Help (3.X.X)

 sheet+3.0.0

-set next games' sheet as current one
+set next sheet as the current one

 sheet-3.0.0

-set previous games' sheet as current one
+set previous sheet as the current one

 list [[<limit>] <from>]